 Packed with tips on how to help barn owls, discover the interesting life of this enigmatic bird.
 From first pip of the shell, to leaving the nest.
 The book includes lino prints by artist Vanessa Lubach, and is endorsed by Barn Owl Trust.

-Each night, they visit her cottage at dusk, calling out as night falls.
-In particular, a trio of owlets that she watches grow from fledglings, to young adults.
-As they play, bicker, share and protect, the author is encouraged to think on the big needs of our lives: solitude and companionship, care and belonging, rest and retreat.
-A reflection on what makes owls (and us) unique.
+Each night, the owls come down to her cottage at dusk, calling out as night falls.
+In particular, a trio of owlets she watches grow from fledglings, to young adults.